- About Us

 As a director of her own consulting practice, Patricia now advises business on their corporate responsibility programs with a particular emphasis on community investment, stakeholder communications and staff engagement.

-Simon Gillies is a Director with Booz & Company and has over twenty years of senior management and strategy consulting experience.
+Simon Gillies is a Partner at PwC and has over twenty years of senior management and strategy consulting experience.
 Simon specializes in advising leading telecommunications, media and consumer goods organisations on growth strategy development, mergers and acquisitions and strategic pricing.

 Simon has significant experience in providing strategic advice to Government and the Not For Profit sector.
 Simon holds a MBA from the Melbourne Business School and a Bachelor of Science from the University of Melbourne.